Got some parsnips? Not sure what to make with them? Make these oven-roasted parsnips with pomegranate sauce and blow everyone’s mind at the table!!

 Incredibly easy right?!?!?!

 The pomegranate sauce is a recipe I have on my blog.
-It’s sweet and tangy and is almost like a syrup.
+It’s sweet and tangy and is almost like syrup.
 The sauce pairs up with the parsnips like they’re best friends!!!!
 (Look below for the link for the sauce!!!
-You can use it on so many different things… think PORK CHOPS!! yummmmmmmmmmmmmmmmm!!!)
+You can use it on so many different things… think PORK CHOPS!! yumm!!!)

 If you didn’t want to make the pomegranate sauce, I would simply roast them the same way, and drizzle a little honey on them, or even melted butter 🙂

 Well my gorgeous, curious reader, check out a few of these other ways!

 - You could cook them FAST in the Instant Pot like these mashed parsnips and potatoes made by Abra’s Kitchen.